sequenceiq/blog/source/_posts/2014-06-19-multinode-hadoop-cluster-on-docker.markdown

 But instead of typing long commands like `docker run [options] image [command]`, we have created a couple of [shell functions](https://github.com/sequenceiq/docker-ambari/blob/master/ambari-functions) to help you with Docker commands.

-Using these functions the impatient can provision a 3 node Hadoop cluster with this oneliner:
+Using these functions the impatient can provision a 3 node Hadoop cluster with this one-liner:
 ```
 curl -Lo .amb j.mp/docker-ambari && . .amb && amb-deploy-cluster
 ```